 Fever in travelers is malaria until proven otherwise.
 Malaria has been called “the mime” for its ability to simulate a wide variety of other infectious syndromes.
 Hence, the diagnosis of malaria is often missed or delayed, sometimes with fatal consequences, especially when patients present for care outside of endemic areas.
 For example, during the Vietnam War, returning soldiers who presented with malaria to civilian hospitals had a 10-fold higher mortality than those who presented to hospitals in the Veterans Administration system, which had much greater familiarity with diagnosing and treating malaria.

 International travelers are commonly plagued by medical problems, particularly after travel to a resource-poor setting.
 About 8% of travelers to developing countries seek medical care while they are away or after they return.
 Although fever in the traveler may be caused by mild illnesses, it may also be a harbinger of potentially lethal infection.
 The evaluation of the febrile traveler is complicated by the wide array of possible etiologies.
 It is critical to consider which infections are endemic to the area visited, potential exposures, the time between exposure and the onset of symptoms, and associated clinical findings.
 This chapter reviews the common causes of fever in returning travelers and the appropriate initial diagnostic evaluation.

 GeoSentinel, a worldwide network of travel and tropical medicine clinics, provides the largest database for travel-related infections.
 From 1996 to 2004, the five most common diagnoses for patients with systemic febrile illnesses presenting to GeoSentinel clinics from the developing world were malaria, dengue, mononucleosis due to Epstein-Barr virus or cytomegalovirus, rickettsial infection, and typhoid fever.

-In the GeoSentinel database, malaria was ...
+In the GeoSentinel database, malaria was the predominant ...